Skip to main content

 Free models

-Several models are completely free and work out of the box with zero configuration:
+A handful of models are completely free and work out of the box with zero key setup:

 • Big Pickle (OpenCode)

-Select any of these in the model selector and skip the key setup entirely.
+Select it in the model selector and skip BYOK entirely.

 Troubleshooting

 “Missing API key” error in GitHub Actions The agent couldn’t find a valid key at runtime.
-Check that:
+Check, in order:

-2. The secret name matches the provider’s env var exactly (e.g. ANTHROPIC_API_KEY)
+2. The secret name matches the provider’s env var exactly (e.g. ANTHROPIC_API_KEY, not CLAUDE_API_KEY).

-3. The secret is mapped in your pullfrog.yml env: block
+3. If you used GitHub secrets, the secret is mapped in your pullfrog.yml env: block — Actions only injects what the workflow file lists.